Mugabe Singapore trip raises more health questions

-Mugabe, Zimbabwe’s only leader since independence from Britain in 1980, brought forward his weekly cabinet meeting to Monday before his departure, officials said.
+Mugabe, Zimbabwe’s sole leader since independence from Britain in 1980 and accused by opponents of clinging to power by rigging elections, brought forward his weekly cabinet meeting to Monday before his departure, officials said.

 “The president is going on a private visit for a routine medical checkup - not because he is sick or anything like that, but one consistent with his strong belief in getting regular medical examinations in order to stay healthy,” a senior official, who declined to be identified, told Reuters.